-His trip with his new bride, Wallis Simpson, to visit with Adolf Hitler in Germany, 1937 was only the tip of the iceberg.
+His trip with his new bride, Wallis Simpson, to visit Adolf Hitler in Germany in 1937 was only the tip of the iceberg.
 The Marburg files would reveal several devastating claims that connected the Duke to the Nazis in ways that his country would later find shameful enough to conceal from their public.

 King Edward VIII Abdicates The Throne

-Edward, the eldest child of King George VI and Queen Mary, became king of the United Kingdom on Jan.
+Edward, the eldest child of King George V and Queen Mary, became king of the United Kingdom on Jan.
 20, 1936 following the death of his father.